Kyivnik/FoodVision/README.md

 # FoodVision 🍔👁️
 Welcome to the FoodVision project!
 In this GitHub repository, we'll be exploring the exciting journey of building and scaling up our image classification model.
-Previously, in the notebook titled "Transfer Learning Part 3: Scaling Up," we crafted Food Vision mini, a transfer learning model that outperformed the original Food101 paper with just 10% of the data.
+Previously, in the notebook we crafted Food Vision mini, a transfer learning model that outperformed the original Food101 paper with just 10% of the data.

 ### But what if we unleashed the full power of our dataset?